Front Page › Forums › Democracy › Voting Districts

 KeymasterProposal:

-A voting district is the smallest division of people that can administer elections by collecting and counting votes cast by eligible voters who are registered to vote in that district.
+A voting district is the smallest division of people who can administer elections by collecting and counting votes cast by eligible voters who are registered to vote in that district.

 A voting district certifies and publishes the vote tallies for all candidates and ballot questions presented to voters in an election.
 A voting district does not determine or declare the outcome of an election.